Home Roasting with the Hearthware Precision

 Wrapping Up

 The last step is to clean out the chaff collector (the lid).
-Precision provides a small toothbrush for cleaning out the chaff that is collected during the roasting process.
+Precision provides a small toothbrush for cleaning out the chaff collected during the roasting process.
 Brush away the chaff.
-This is a helluva a lot easier than cleaning the George Foreman Grill after cooking salmon!
+This is a helluva lot easier than cleaning the George Foreman Grill after cooking salmon!
 Don’t forget to get your smoke detector operational again after you’re finished roasting and the smoke has cleared.

 Conclusion